abreits/rxjs-supersets/projects/rxjs-supersets/README.md

   }))
 ).subscribe(delta => {
-  delta.all;     // a map with all mapped entries delta.created; // a map with new mapped entries delta.updated; // a map with updated mapped entries delta.deleted; // a map with deleted mapped entries });
+  delta.all;     // a map with all mapped entries delta.added; // a map with new mapped entries delta.modified; // a map with updated mapped entries delta.deleted; // a map with deleted mapped entries });